awsdocs/amazon-redshift-developer-guide/doc_source/t_preparing-input-data.md

 + If your strings contain special characters, such as delimiters and embedded newlines, use the ESCAPE option with the [COPY](r_COPY.md) command\.
 + Verify that all single and double quotes are appropriately matched\.
 + Verify that floating\-point strings are in either standard floating\-point format, such as 12\.123, or an exponential format, such as 1\.0E4\.
-+ Verify that all timestamp and date strings follow the specifications for [ DATEFORMAT and TIMEFORMAT Strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.
++ Verify that all timestamp and date strings follow the specifications for [ DATEFORMAT and TIMEFORMAT strings](r_DATEFORMAT_and_TIMEFORMAT_strings.md)\.
 The default timestamp format is YYYY\-MM\-DD hh:mm:ss, and the default date format is YYYY\-MM\-DD\.
-+ For more information about boundaries and limitations on individual data types, see [Data Types](c_Supported_data_types.md)\.
-For information about multibyte character errors, see [Multibyte Character Load Errors](multi-byte-character-load-errors.md)
++ For more information about boundaries and limitations on individual data types, see [Data types](c_Supported_data_types.md)\.
+For information about multibyte character errors, see [Multibyte character load errors](multi-byte-character-load-errors.md)